bensuperpc/BenLib/README.md

 # New Features !

   - AES and RSA encryption functions
+  - Add Doxygen doc
-  - New linker (Gold linker Instead default linker)
+  - New linker
   - Add OpenCL and CUDA programs
   - New CRC32 and JAMCRC algo
   - GTA SA alternate cheats codes finder, via Brute